US to allow entry of fully vaccinated international travelers from November

 Foreign policy:For the first time, three black Brazilian diplomats occupy posts in Washington

+The decision, announced by White House Covid-19 pandemic response coordinator Jeff Zients, marked an abrupt shift for the government of President Joe Biden, who last week said the time was not right to lift any restrictions amid. the increase in cases of the disease, driven by the advance of the more contagious Delta variant.

-“International travel is essential to connect families and friends, to fuel businesses large and small, to promote the open exchange of ideas and culture,” said Jeff Zients, White House Pandemic Response Coordinator.
+“International travel is essential to connect families and friends, to fuel businesses large and small, to promote the open exchange of ideas and culture,” Zients said.
 “That’s why, with science and public health as our guide, we’ve developed a new system of international air travel that enhances the safety of both Americans at home and international air travel.

-The decision, which does not yet have a precise date to take effect (“early November”, Zients said) benefits all countries that had been suffering restrictions on air travel to the US, including the 26 European nations in the Schengen Zone, among them France, Germany, Italy, Spain, Switzerland and Greece, as well as the United Kingdom, Ireland, China, India, South Africa, Iran and Brazil.
+The decision, which does not yet have a precise date to take effect (“early November,” Zients said) benefits all 33 countries that had been suffering restrictions on air travel to the US, including the 26 European nations in the Schengen Zone, among they are France, Germany, Italy, Spain, Switzerland and Greece, as well as the United Kingdom, Ireland, China, India, South Africa, Iran and Brazil.

 UN General Assembly:Dodging the rule that requires proof of vaccination in restaurants, Bolsonaro eats pizza on the sidewalk in NY